kylebebak/questionnaire/README.md

     add_condition(keys=['time'], vals=['morning'])
 ```

 Run the questionnaire and print the answers.
+The answers get returned as an `OrderedDict`.
 ```py
 answers = q.run()
 print(answers)